AlephVault/unity-meetgard-auth/README.md

          *   A new handler is returned, which typically becomes the value for a call to
          *   AddIncomingMessageHandler in another protocol.
          *   - This method has TWO versions: one for untyped handlers, and one for typed ones.
+         * - handler = LogoutRequired(handler)
+         *   Checks whether the connection is logged out and allowed to perform the action.
+         *   This is the exact inverse of LoginRequired.
          */
     }
 }